UBCEnvision/UBCEnvision.github.io/_projects/agrobot.md

 <dd>Designing and building the AgroBot's pesticide (and fertilizer) storage, pumping and spraying mechanism. </dd>

 <dt><b> Robotics Team Coordinator </b>:</dt>
-<dd>Assist in design and development, coordinate meetings (internal and external), create deadlines and ensure sub-project integration.
+<dd>Take a leadership role in assisting in design and development, coordinating meetings (internal and external), creating deadlines and ensuring sub-project integration.
 </dl>

 Apply here: *link* <br>